cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 The following step-by-step instructions assume you already know how to install a vanilla Slackware desktop.
 You will need a working internet connection.

-The Microlinux Enterprise Workstation installs on top of a carefully selected Slackware base.
+The Microlinux Enterprise Desktop installs on top of a carefully selected Slackware base.
 In order to avoid painstakingly picking each package, the recommended method is to use the provided set of tagfiles.